yourealwaysbe/shortyz-1/README.md

 Additions:

+* Clues view on board page for smaller screens.
+* Update to androidx libraries.
+* History of viewed clues in clues lists.
 * Download of daily Guardian Cryptics.
 * Progress measures number of filled boxes instead of correctly filled boxes (no cheating).